1587/speaking-exam/00-part4.md

 ```
 Hello Sir, The events opens from 9:00 am to 5:00 pm, on May The 20th, Monday. please keep that in mind.

-No, I am sorry, I am afraid that It will be held On Thursday at 10:00 am ,please keep that in mind.
+No, I am sorry, I am afraid that It will be held On Thursday at 10:00 am, please keep that in mind.

 Yes, according to the information, there are 2 sessions gaven by Professor merg.
-First, there is a session about XX security on Thursday, start from 10:00 am to 11:00 am.
+First, there is a session about XX  on Wednesday, start from 10:00 am to 11:00 am.
-Next, there is a session about YY security on Thursday, start from 3:00 pm to 4:00 pm.
+Next, there is a session about YY  on Thursday, start from 3:00 pm to 4:00 pm.
 Please keep that in mind.
 ```